sorserio/sorserio/README.md

 ## Hi there 👋 I'm Héctor Fuentes Rebolledo
 🖥️ *Full Stack Developer* <br>
-👋 Hi, I'm Héctor Sebastián Fuentes, a **Junior Developer** passionate about creating innovative and user-friendly solutions.
+👋 Hi, I'm Héctor Fuentes Rebolledo, a **Junior Developer** passionate about creating innovative and user-friendly solutions.
 I love transforming ideas into impactful projects and always look for opportunities to grow and learn.

 I firmly believe that every mistake is an opportunity to improve and reach new levels of development.
 I value collaboration and focus on building technology that truly makes a difference.
 Let’s connect and create something amazing!